hundredrabbits/thebook/north_pacific_logbook.md

 Devine has been cleaning the sailing needles, and was sewing a patch to our laundry bag when I awoke to tell him about my dream.
 He'd also set up a Raspberry Pi workstation during his off-time.

 We have to alter course to avoid a fishing fleet that lies ahead.
 We see many targets on AIS but they all share similar names, ending with numbers.
 The last time this happened, the other ships turned out to be beacons, marking the position of nets.
 We hoped this wasn't the same deal, as avoiding them entirely is hard.
 I despise the fishing industry.
 I wish they weren't here doing this.
 All of the trash we see on the ocean is from fishing.
-Countless foam fenders, floats, nets, etc. They's emptying the ocean and filling it with garbage.
+Countless foam fenders, floats, nets, etc. They're emptying the ocean and filling it with garbage.
 I hate them.

 ##### 1530
 It's worse than we thought.
-We've stumbled onto a of fishing fleet of over 40 vessels, all huddled together around us.
+We've stumbled onto a fishing fleet of over 40 vessels, all huddled together around us.
 They're covering 74 km (40 nm) of ocean, going around them was just not possible.
 There is a bit of room to go between them, but it is scary.
 AIS has been beeping non-stop for the past 4 hours.
 We thought we'd reached the end but we saw many more appearing on AIS.
 What a nightmare.
 I thought we'd be clear of these monsters tonight, but no. How is this possible?
 Why are they all here?
 I feel like a mouse in a pit of snakes.

 The sight of all these targets is too crazy, I almost don't believe it.
 They're all Chinese-flagged vessels, I really hope fog won't set in, otherwise this could get dangerous.
 We went through thinking that we'd reach the end of the fleet soon, but the thing is that AIS doesn't load all targets, especially those beyond 22 km (12 nm).
 There are many, many more ahead.